Amazon MQ Pricing & Rightsizing: Cut Broker Costs by 30-60%

 Advanced Finder/Fixer

-This optimization is implemented in CloudFix as the ‘Rightsize Amazon MQ Instances’ Finder/Fixer.
-This is an ‘Advanced’ Finder/Fixer, because if you have individual MQ broker instances which are points of failure, you will want to do this in a maintainence window.
+This optimization is implemented as the “Rightsize Amazon MQ Instances” Finder/Fixer.
+It’s classified as Advanced because individual MQ broker instances may be points of failure — changes should happen in a maintenance window.

 Click on the Advanced Finder/Fixer